6 Ways to reduce stress in the workplace

 With anxiety and depression being among the most common mental health problems, it’s no wonder employers are embracing the growing availability of cognitive behavioural therapy to help support their employees.

-As well as CBT strategies for social anxiety, this form of therapy also helps with many other conditions including:
+As well as anxiety counselling, this form of therapy also helps with many other conditions including:

 Providing your staff with access to CBT services can have a variety of positive effects for your employees and business in general.